blackbaud/powerbi-connector/README.md

 - a SKY Developer subscription, and
 - a registered application.

-For the **Create an application** step, you need to add `https://oauth.powerbi.com/views/oauthredirect.html` as a "Redirect URI."
+For the **Create an application** step, you need to add `https://oauth.powerbi.com/views/oauthredirect.html` as a redirect URI.
 To add a redirect URI, after you create the application, open it from the My applications page.
 In the **Redirect URI** tile, select **Edit.**

 ## Installation